Whoaa512/starred/README.md

 - [websockets/ws](https://github.com/websockets/ws) - Simple to use, blazing fast and thoroughly tested WebSocket client and server for Node.js
 - [bestiejs/benchmark.js](https://github.com/bestiejs/benchmark.js) - A benchmarking library.
 As used on jsPerf.com.
 - [airbnb/react-component-variations](https://github.com/airbnb/react-component-variations) -
-- [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid with a Spreadsheet Look & Feel.
+- [handsontable/handsontable](https://github.com/handsontable/handsontable) - JavaScript Data Grid / Data Table with a Spreadsheet Look & Feel.
 Works with React, Angular, and Vue.
 Supported by the Handsontable team ⚡
 - [adobe/ferrum](https://github.com/adobe/ferrum) - Features from the rust language in javascript: Provides Traits/Type classes & a hashing infrastructure and an advanced library for working with sequences/iterators in js
 - [johnmichel/Library-Detector-for-Chrome](https://github.com/johnmichel/Library-Detector-for-Chrome) - 🔍  Extension that detects which JavaScript libraries are running on a page
 - [luwes/sinuous](https://github.com/luwes/sinuous) - 🧬 Light, fast, reactive UI library